Connections on bundles

 The moduli spaces of holomorphic Deligne cohomology groups are closely related to intermediate Jacobians, see there fore more.

 The deformation theory of Deligne cohomology groups is given by Artin-Mazur formal group, see there for more

 moduli spaces of line n-bundles with connection on -dimensional

 Interpretation in terms of higher parallel transport

 There is a natural way to understand the Deligne complex of sheaves as a sheaf which assigns to each patch the Lie -groupoid of smooth higher parallel transport n-functors.
-This perspective is helpful for understanding how Deligne cohomology relates to the bigger picture of differential cohomology.

 We start by discussing this in low degree.